siddhantladdha/hugo-blog-awesome/README.md

 ### Adding favicon

 I used [realfavicongenerator.net](https://realfavicongenerator.net/) to generate the favicons.
 You can place the resulting files in the `assets\icons` folder.
 That should get your favicon working.
+Make sure to match the directory pattern and filenames of `\themes\hugo-blog-awesome\assets\icons` with your custom `assets\icons`.
+You might need to refresh cache to view changes.
+[Source](https://stackoverflow.com/questions/6180343/firefox-doesnt-show-favicon)

 If you want to customize anything further, you can modify `layouts\partials\head.html`.